• Bloglovin

 • 2 large egg yolks, whisked together

-• 1 cup pumpkin purée (not pumpkin pie filling)
+• 1 cup canned pumpkin puree, not pumpkin pie filling

 • 1½ teaspoons ground cinnamon